BilalParkar12/PremierLeaguePredictor/README.md

 - Pandas
 - NumPy

-Follow these steps to set up a virtual environment and run the application
+Follow these steps to set up a virtual environment and run the application:

 ### 1. Clone the repository
 ```